NKkrisz/Steam-Deck-Guide/FAQ/FAQ.md

 # Frequently Asked Questions (FAQ)
 Answers for Frequently Asked Questions related to the Steam Deck.

-**We don't know when Steam Deck sales, refurbished re-stocks or when the Steam Deck 2 release will happen.**
+**We don't know when Steam Deck sales, re-stocks or the Steam Deck 2 will happen.**

-**Beginner tips: Use the thing.
-Buy stuff only YOU think is necessary, there are no "must haves".
-Learn from here or from others - there are so many resources available.**

 ## [READ THESE FIRST: Official Resources made by Valve / Steam](./Markdown/Official_Resources.md)
 - Links to various pages regarding the Steam Deck or Steam in general